Heimdal

 Patch management tools identify software applications running on outdated versions.

-In this article, we’ll discuss the best free and/or open-source patch management tools and what they can do for your business.
+To counter this trend, we’ll discuss the best free and/or open-source patch management tools and how they can improve your apps’ health and cyber-resilience factor.

 Why are Open Source Patch Management Tools Important?